evant/kotlin-inject/README.md

 ### Scopes

-By default kotlin-inject will create a new instance of a dependency each place it's injected.
+By default, kotlin-inject will create a new instance of a dependency each place it's injected.
 If you want to re-use an instance you can scope it to a component.
 The instance will live as long as that component does.

 First create your scope annotation.